 Also serving the European side, the M2 line (the green line on the maps) runs from Yenikapi to Haciosman.
 The M2 line (Yenikapi Metro Stop) carries passengers from the historical Fatih area (featuring The Blue Mosque, Hagia Sophia, Topkapi Palace, Basilica Cistern, Suleymaniye Mosque, The Spice Bazaar, Valens Aquaduct and other points of interest) to the leafy villages of the Sariyer district on the Bosporus coast.
 The M2 – and the recently opened, three-stop M6 line that connects at the Levent station – provide excellent connectivity to many of Istanbul’s top shopping malls (Metrocity, Kanyon, Ozdilek Park, Sapphire-4th tallest building in Turkey), as well as to the city’s financial district.

 On the Asian side, the two main lines are the M4 from Kadıköy to Tavşantepe, and the M6 from Üsküdar to Çekmeköy.

-Insider tip 1: If your children younger than 6 years old and do not occupy a seat, they can travel without a ticket.
+- Insider tip 1: If your children are younger than 6 years old and do not occupy a seat, they can travel without a ticket.

-Insider tip 2: If it is written ‘arızalıdır’ or ‘hizmet dışıdır’ on the machine, it means ‘it is out of order’, so do not use this machine to get your ticket.
+- Insider tip 2: If ‘arızalıdır’ or ‘hizmet dışıdır’ is written on the machine, it means ‘out of order’, so do not use this machine to get your ticket.